 Prospect New Town on Route 287 and Pike Road in Longmont, planned by Buany Plater-Zyberk & CO, features wide connecting sidewalks, tree lined streets, a town center with florist shops, clothing stores, boutiques, an ice cream and chocolate shop, bakery, restaurants, hair salons, all featuring timeless American traditional architecture and a 5 minute walk from residences reminiscent of historical Longmont, USA.

 A “New Urbanist” development, Prospect values strong community and convenient, modern living, ecology and economy with artistry, and options for a diverse community.
 Prospect won the Governor’s Smart Growth Award in 1996 for actualizing such values.

-Designed to offer a small town, close knit community atmosphere with modern conveniences, Prospect dwellings include higher-end single family homes with customized designer upgrades and apartments above detached garages, courtyard homes, town homes, and live/work lofts.
+Designed to offer a small town, close knit community atmosphere with modern conveniences, Prospect dwellings include higher-end single family homes.
+They often include customized designer upgrades and apartments above detached garages, courtyard homes, townhomes, and live/work lofts.

 Prospect is planning Elder Co-housing for active adults 55 plus.
 The European concept incorporates dual objective of independence and community: Privately owed homes with shared indoor and outdoor amenities and areas.